 It was released in May and entered Billboard’s Top 40 singles chart on November 30, 1963.

 The fuzziness of the recording and the garbled attempt at Jamaican patois by The Kingsmen’s lead singer, Jack Ely, made the lyrics notoriously hard to understand.
-But their catchy cover version was a huge hit, selling over a million copies.
+Nonetheless, their catchy cover version was a huge hit, selling over a million copies.

 For example, in the original lyrics the second verse starts with: “Three nights and days we sailed the sea. / Me think of girl constantly.”